ligato/docs/docs/plugins/connection-plugins.md

 `Name` defines a username (login).
 Name "admin" is forbidden since the admin user is created automatically with full permissions and password "ligato123"

 `Password` must be hashed.
 It is possible to use the [password-hasher utility][password-hasher] to assist with this function.
-Password must also be hashed with the same cost value, as defined in the [REST plugin conf file][http-conf-file]like so:
+Password must also be hashed with the same cost value, as defined in the [REST conf file][http-conf-file]like so:

 ```
 password-hash-cost: <number>